What does K’esugi mean?

 For emergency purposes, will cell phones work along the course?

 Cell coverage is spotty at best.
-Don’t rely on it.
-Course volunteers will use DeLorme inReach devices or Sat phones.
+Racers should not rely on it.
+Course volunteers are equipped with DeLorme inReach devices and/or Sat phones.

-Because the Half Traverse requires just as much organization, if not more, than the Full Traverse does.
+The Half Traverse costs the same because it requires just as much organization, if not more, than the Full Traverse does.

-If I’m in the Full Traverse but want to stop at the Half Traverse finish line, can I still get a result?
+If I’m in the Full Traverse but stop at the Half Traverse finish line, can I still get a result?

-If I finish the Half Traverse but feel good and want to keep going to Byers Lake, can I?
+If I finish the Half Traverse but want to keep going to Byers Lake, can I?

-No. The sweepers will already have their hands full with the number of Full Traverse participants.
+No. The sweepers already are busy enough with Full Traverse participants.
 Sign up for the Full Traverse next year!

 Can the sweepers turn me back?